Report of Regents Professional Practice Committee to The Board of Regents

 - Board (Re)Appointments

-- Proposed Amendment to Section 63.9 of the Regulations of the Commissioner of Education Relating to Administration of Vaccinations by Pharmacists (Permanent Adoption)
+Proposed Amendment to Section 70.9 of the Regulations of the Commissioner of Education Relating to Continuing Education in the Profession of Public Accountancy (Emergency Action)

 The proposed amendment conforms the regulation to Chapter 413 of the Laws of 2018, which, effective January 1, 2020, amends the Education Law by eliminating the three-year exemption from mandatory continuing education for newly licensed certified public accountants.

 Proposed Amendment to Section 79-13.5 of the Regulations of the Commissioner of Education Relating to the Establishment of a New Restricted Licensed for Clinical Laboratory Technologists in Toxicology (Emergency Action)